apache/datasketches-website/docs/Architecture/Components.md

 * **[Java](https://github.com/apache/incubator-datasketches-java)** (Versioned, Apache Released) This is the original and the most comprehensive collection of sketch algorithms.
 It has a dependence on the Memory component and the Java Adaptors have a dependence on this component.

 * **[C++/Python](https://github.com/apache/incubator-datasketches-cpp)** (Versioned, Apache Released) This is newer and provides most of the major algorithms available in Java.
 Our C++ adaptors have a dependence on this component.
-The Pybind adaptors for Python are included here for all the C++ sketches.
+The Pybind adaptors for Python are included for all the C++ sketches.

 ## Adapters
 Apapters integrate the core components into the aggregation APIs of specific data processing systems.
-Some of these adapters are available as part of the library, other adapters may be directly integrated into the specific data processing system.
+Some of these adapters are available as part of the library, other adapters are directly integrated into the target data processing application.

 ### Java Adaptors
 * **[Apache Hive](https://github.com/apache/incubator-datasketches-hive)** (Versioned, Apache Released)